chaitanya046/DentistApp/README.md

 - Add Button-> Adds patient to data grid
 - Save Button-> Saves patients to XML file.
 - Display Button-> Display all patients in data grid.
-- LINQ Query ->Search Button and Textbox->...will determine the query
+- LINQ Query ->Search Button and Textbox->...will determine the query (Proposed - filter on child customers)

 ##  Functions
 After filling patient's information, the child customer or adult customer is created according the age rule.